 Search engine optimization efforts can enhance your “natural” or “organic” listings.
 But within reason (realistic expectations) and only when done consistently with best practices in mind.

-Beware of the "solutions" (I really hate that word) that do not match up with what I discuss in this article.
-Anything that is set and forget or requires little to no effort on your part it is best to take a pass.
+Beware of the “solutions” (I hate that word) that do not match what I discuss in this article.
+Anything that is set and forget or requires little to no effort on your part is best to take a pass.

 Learn enough to not fall prey to the less experienced or those whose only goal is to line their pockets by taking advantage of what they know you don’t know.